Clearing the Path

 Despite its frequent coating of green algae and a face only a mother should love, the Florida manatee is a big-time celebrity.
 Sadly, the manatee—known as a gentle giant or sea cow—is also on the brink of extinction.

-A record die-off more than 270 manatees occurred due to cold snaps in 2010.
-And these beasts battle to survive even in a normal year.
+Each year manatees battle to survive water quality issues and cold snaps.
 Despite federal and state efforts to protect the manatee, the future of this endangered species is far from assured.

 “If the manatee is to survive for future generations, it’s urgent that their freshwater and marine habitats be reconnected – right now,” says aquatic scientist Steve Herrington, Ph.D, who directs the Conservancy effort.